- In Colosseum City Pass Omnia Card

 Our final verdict, therefore, is that the Omnia Card Rome is worth it if you’re planning on seeing and doing as much as possible during 72 hours in Rome.
 You must make your own calculations based on your itinerary.

-The most convenient is to buy your Omnia Vatican & Rome Card online here.
+The most convenient is to buy your Omnia Vatican & Rome Card online (check last price on this page).
 This way, you can start scheduling your Vatican and Colosseum visits knowing you have already secured the tickets.

 If, for some reason, you didn’t buy the Omnia Card online, you can also get it at the following three points in Rome.
 They are called Omnia Redemption Points (O.R.P):